-I'm one of those that literally grew up and through the last 42 years of technology integrations.
 I remember being the first kid with a color TV in town.
-I remember our Atari and PONG.
+I remember our Atari and PONG gaming.
 I remember thinking what a great idea!
 I also remember that was when things changed in my family and with my friends.
 Not necessarily in a bad way, it just all changed.
-We ate dinner a little faster to to watch a TV show.
+We ate dinner a little faster to go watch a TV show.
 Which cut short all our stories of our days we would share.
 My sisters and I didn't go outside, we fought over the two controllers of the Atari.
-Three girls divided by two controllers equals alot of whining.
+Three girls divided by two controllers equals a lot of whining.

-That was then, this is now.
-Most of us humans understand, if not embrace, the new divided attention of humanity.
-Who hasn't had a walking conversation while checking a cellphone.
-Some choose the virtual reality of gaming to reality.
-Slicing up their days by 8 hour patches of virtual combat or movie themed war.
+Most humans understand, if not embrace, the new divided attention of humanity.
+Who hasn't had a walking conversation while checking a cellphone?
+Some choose the virtual reality of gaming to reality itself.
+Slicing up their days by 8-hour patches of virtual combat or movie themed war.
 We may sit in the same room with the gamers, but in the end, we are alone.
 Their attention is divided, and they aren't even aware of that division.
 We get together only to have some visitors scrolling their cellphone while talking with us.
 They are with us, but not totally.

 Companion Parrots do not understand divided attention.
-At.
-All.
 For a companion, it is frustrating, and impossible to understand.
 Parrots do not live a life of undivided attention.
 They are fully connected and fully aware of themselves, their world and those they love.
-Our parrots murder our cellphones, controllers and other buttony communication devices, keyboards and computer mouse for a simple reason.
+Our parrots murder our cellphones, controllers, and other button ladened communication devices, keyboards, and computer mouse for a reason.
 It divides our attention, and they know it.
 Why should they appreciate that?
-They don't.
 It is the thing that removes the communication they thrive on.

 There is no auto pilot for parrots.
-There is no half hearted living with a companion parrot.
+There is no halfhearted living with a companion parrot.
 There is no parrot that is a pet.
 Companion parrots are not complicated.
 Parrots are hard.
 They are hard because parrots do not rationalize one thing in their lives.
 And they certainly won't understand why you've left to talk on a cellphone.
-Which is why when that cell rings, your companion may start flockcalling like mad.
+Which is why when that cell rings, your bird may start screaming.
 This isn't a game, it's an attempt to stop the divided attention.

-Yes, we as the humans are pulled in all directons.
-Some directons are out of our control, some because we just want that direction.
-But we didn't buy a pet when we brought home our companions.
+Yes, we as the humans are pulled in all directions.
+Some directions are out of our control.
+Some because we just want that direction.
+But we didn't buy a pet when we brought home our parrots.
 We made a lifestyle choice.
-And this lifestyle REQUIRES practicing undivided attention with our companions.
-It's no different than a 3 year old, who has gotten really good at running and controlling their physical choices.
+And this lifestyle REQUIRES practicing undivided attention with our birds.
+It's no different than a 3-year-old child who has gotten really good at running and controlling their physical choices.
 You can't successfully share your life with a fully mobile and choice driven toddler utilizing divided attention.
-You can't really build a successful relationship either.
+You can't build a successful relationship either.
 Even if the Christmas cellphone commercials tell you otherwise.